 Rusty’s solo show is a high energy, freewheeling tour-de-force of Bladen originals, songs from the radio, and some excellent hippie country-rock tunes.
 The band show is an exhibition of what five guys holding onto the same roots rock and roll rope can pull an audience into.
 The band shows are fun, rockin’ and loud.
 The solo shows are fun, rockin’ and almost as loud.
 A veteran of the Indiana music scene, Bladen has played many of the clubs, theaters, bars and festivals in Indiana to build his career.
 Bladen powers the crowd at his shows with an atmosphere of party songs, sing-alongs and a whole lot of audience participation.

-LIVE ALBUM BECOMES LEGENDARY VIA YOUTUBE: The complete audio from Rusty’s concert at the historic Scott Theatre in Scottsburg, Indiana was mixed and released as a digital-only album available on iTunes in 2012.
-Rusty Bladen took his full band to the small town venue for an 18-song show, including favorites like “Uppacrick”, “Smoke Like a Train”, “Ride That River”, and “Are You Happy Now?”
-The band rips through the songs in front of an appreciative audience, and the video recorded that night was originally seen on YouTube, which caused fans to ask for a live album version.
+LATEST LIVE ALBUM The complete audio from Rusty’s concert at the historic Scott Theatre in Scottsburg, Indiana was mixed and released as a digital-only album available on iTunes as he took his full band to the venue for an 18-song show, including favorites like “Uppacrick”, “Smoke Like a Train”, “Ride That River”, and “Are You Happy Now?”
+The band ripped through the songs in front of an appreciative audience, and the video recorded that night was originally seen on YouTube, which caused fans to beg for a live album version.

 It is the complete show, recorded live.
 It is what Rusty Bladen does best: homegrown American rock and roll.

-With eight original CD’s, Bladen ranks as one of the best-selling independent artists in the state….song “Ride That River” used in the MGM motion picture “Madison”…has played nearly 5,000 shows in his career…worked extensively with members of John Mellencamp’s band on three of his albums…played major venues that include Klipsch Music Center, Indianapolis Motor Speedway, and Indiana Roof Ballroom…one of the best selling independent artists in the state…has appeared live on more than 30 radio and television stations in the Midwest.
+With nine original CD’s, Bladen ranks as one of the best-selling independent artists in the state….song “Ride That River” used in the MGM motion picture “Madison”…worked extensively with members of John Mellencamp’s band on three of his albums…has played major venues that include Klipsch Music Center and the Indianapolis Motor Speedway…has appeared live on more than 30 radio and television stations in the Midwest.

 “Rusty Bladen is an indispensable part of the Muscatatuck River Music Festival.His fans have an expectation that he will put on an exciting, high energy show, and he never fails to deliver.
 He wins over fans who have primarily come to see others.